nxp-mcuxpresso/mcuxsdk-examples/el2go_examples/el2go_agent/el2go_agent_ns/readme.md

 - UUID registration: At startup, the device UUID will be printed, which can be used for manual registration.
 - Claiming: The [el2go_claimcode_encryption](../../el2go_claimcode_encryption/readme.md) application must be run before, which will store a claim code blob in the flash memory.
 The EL2GO Agent application will present the claim code to the EdgeLock 2GO service and automatically register the device.

+Additional information about EdgeLock 2GO Provisioning for MCUs can be found in AN14624 under the following link https://www.nxp.com/webapp/Download?colCode=AN14624&amp;location=null.

+## Definitions

+- **[GITHUB]**: refers to the case where the MCU SDK is cloned as GitHub Repository and the EdgeLock 2GO application is build using meta build sytem.
+  More details can be found in https://mcuxpresso.nxp.com/mcuxsdk/latest/html/gsd/repo.html.
+- **[ZIP]**: refers to the case whete MCU SDK is generated as ZIP package and the EdgeLock 2GO application is imported and build in one of supported IDEs.
+  More details can be found in https://mcuxpresso.nxp.com/mcuxsdk/latest/html/gsd/package.html.

 ## Prerequisites

 - Active [EdgeLock 2GO](https://www.nxp.com/products/security-and-authentication/secure-service-2go-platform/edgelock-2go:EDGELOCK-2GO) account